Open Source Library

 tailwind-hitslop

-A pure-CSS Tailwind CSS v4 plugin that invisibly expands an element's touch area while its visual size stays the same — the web equivalent of React Native's hitSlop.
-Zero JavaScript, one @import, tested against the real Tailwind compiler.
+A Tailwind CSS plugin that invisibly expands an element's touch area while its visual size stays the same — the web equivalent of React Native's hitSlop.
+Works on both v4 (pure-CSS @import) and v3 (config plugin) from one package, zero config, tested against the real Tailwind compiler.

 Tailwind CSSCSSTypeScriptVitestBunReactViteGitHub ActionsVercelnpm